 STEP 4.
 Click on Create a Hostname Now:

 STEP 5.
 Register a hostname

 Select one of free domain zones.

-Pick up a hostname in the zone.
+Pick up a name.

 Click Add hostname:

 Note!
 If you want to change these settings, for example add or delete a hostname, click on My Account…

 How to bind No-IP hostname to your router

 Go to your router’s web interface and set up dynamic DNS using your newly created account and a domain name: